Print Options — Books & Albums

-Matt has a deep matt finish like Tintoretto, the difference being that the surface is only softly textured, almost smooth.
+Matte has a deep matte finish like Tintoretto, the difference being that the surface is only softly textured, almost smooth.
 Colours are appealingly subdued, with somewhat less contrast than true photographic prints.

 Design and care tips for Fine Art albums: